 Steps

-Combine the two flours, sugar, powdered milk, soft butter, and yeast in the bowl of the stand mixer.
+Combine in the mixer’s bowl the two flours, sugar, powdered milk, soft butter, and yeast.

 Gradually pour in the cold water, starting to knead.

-Then add the salt and continue kneading without overworking the dough, it should remain rather rough.
+Then add the salt and continue kneading, without overworking the dough; it should remain quite rough.

-Flatten the dough with hands and shape it into a rectangle.
+Flatten the dough with your hands and shape it into a rectangle.

-Wrap in plastic wrap and refrigerate for two hours.Roll out the room temperature butter between two sheets of baking paper to a thickness of 1/2 inch.
+Wrap in plastic wrap and refrigerate for two hours.Roll out the room temperature butter between two sheets of parchment paper to a thickness of about 3/8 inch.

-Roll out the dough to a thickness of about 3/4 inch, place the butter in the center of the dough.
+Roll out the dough to a thickness of about 3/4 inch and place the butter in the center of the dough.

 Fold the excess dough over the butter, trying not to overlap the edges of the dough.Seal the edges.
-Flatten the butter with the rolling pin, then roll out the dough to form a rectangle with a thickness of 1/2 inch and fold into thirds.
+Flatten the butter with the rolling pin, then roll out the dough to form a rectangle about 3/8 – 1/2 inch thick and fold into thirds.

-Wrap in plastic wrap and let rest in the fridge for 30 minutes, then roll out again to a thickness of 1/2 inch and fold into thirds.
+Wrap in plastic wrap and let it rest in the fridge for 30 minutes, then roll out again to the same thickness and fold into thirds.

-After another 30 minutes of resting in the fridge, repeat the operation, letting it rest for 1 hour before shaping the pain au chocolat.Take the dough out of the fridge and roll it to a thickness of 1/8 inch, making a large rectangle of 35×16 inches.
+After another 30 minutes of rest in the fridge, repeat the operation again, letting it rest for 1 hour before shaping the pain au chocolat.Take the dough out of the fridge and roll it out to a thickness of 1/8 inch; you need to get a large rectangle of 35X16 inches.

-Cut in half and trim the edges well.At this point, cut rectangles with a base of 3 inches.
+Cut it in half and trim the edges neatly.At this point, cut rectangles with a base of 3 inches.

-Place a chocolate bar 1/2 inch from the edge of the short side of each rectangle.
+Place a chocolate stick 0.5 inch from the short edge of each rectangle.

-Fold the dough over the chocolate and continue rolling without pressing.Place them on baking sheets lined with parchment paper, cover with plastic wrap, and let rise for about 2 hours.
+Fold the dough over the chocolate and continue rolling without pressing.Place them on baking trays lined with parchment paper, cover with plastic wrap, and let rise for about 2 hours.

 Brush with beaten egg.

-Preheat the oven to 375°F and bake for 12/15 minutes.Remove from the oven and let cool on a wire rack.
+Preheat the oven to 375°F and bake for 12/15 minutes.Remove from the oven and let cool on a cooling rack.

 They can be frozen after shaping, on a tray.
 The night before, place them on a baking tray lined with parchment paper, cover with plastic wrap, and bake the next morning.

-Alternatively, they can also be frozen after baking, just reheat them in a hot oven at 350°F for a few minutes.
+Alternatively, they can also be frozen after baking; just heat them in a hot oven at 350°F for a few minutes.

 FAQ (Questions and Answers)

-Sure, you can make them using lactose-free products or completely plant-based ones and eliminate the powdered milk.
+Sure, you can make them using lactose-free or completely plant-based products and eliminate the powdered milk.

 Go back to HOME to discover the latest recipes!